RohanMuthyala47/FPGA_Image_Haze_Removal/README.md

 - Extracts 3×3 RGB window using 2 line buffers
 - Outputs 9 pixels (in1 to in9) in parallel
-- Used in both ALE AND TE stages
 - Easily scalable to generate larger windows

 ### 2. **ALE (Atmospheric Light Estimation)**